juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 <img src="./images/dice_roller7.png" width=300 style=""></img>
 </div>

-The last part of possible thing we can add is an `else if` to more conditions after the initial condition is checked:
+Another thing we can do is add more conditions to check with `else if`:

 ```c
 void loop() {